 - A survey of the owner of the dog about the presence of certain symptoms.

 - Examination of the dog, palpation of the abdominal cavity.

 The list of tests and studies may vary, depending on the course of the disease.

 Further treatment of the pet will depend on the form of pancreatitis and the cause of its occurrence.

-If the dog suffers from vomiting and diarrhea, the doctor, first of all, will prescribe drugs aimed at normalizing the stool and restoring the water-salt balance.
+If the dog suffers from vomiting and diarrhea, then the doctor, first of all, will prescribe drugs aimed at normalizing stool and restoring the water-salt balance.
 With such signs, dehydration is often recorded in dogs.

-How to prevent the development of ailment
+How to prevent the development of the disease